 - Both of these business entities pass through their business income to their owners.

 - Both of them offer limited liability to their owners.

 - An LLC is easier to operate than an S corporation.

 - Sharing business profits among owners is relatively easier when operating an LLC.

 - An S corporation offers more flexibility in paying salaries to employee-owners.

 - An S corporation offers better scope for tax planning than an LLC.

 If you need help with LLC and S corp. taxes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.